-The goji berry plant, or “wolfberry fruit” as it’s known in China, has been used in Traditional Chinese Medicine for over 2,000 years.
+The goji berry plant, or “wolfberry fruit” as it’s known in China, is a great source of immune-supporting polysaccharides and antioxidants prized for for over 2,000 years in Traditional Chinese Medicine.
 Some legends report that goji berries were eaten by monks in the Himalayan Mountains and steeped in hot water to help aid meditation and obtain greater health, vitality, longevity, energy and stamina.

-In fact, according a study published by the Journal of Alternative and Complementary Medicine, goji berries can lead to “increased ratings for energy levels, athletic performance, quality of sleep, ease of awakening, ability to focus on activities, mental acuity, calmness, feelings of health, contentment, and happiness and significantly reduced fatigue and stress.”
-Let’s find out more …
+In fact, according a study published by the Journal of Alternative and Complementary Medicine, eating goji berries can lead to “increased ratings for energy levels, athletic performance, quality of sleep, ease of awakening, ability to focus on activities, mental acuity, calmness, feelings of health, contentment, and happiness and significantly reduced fatigue and stress.”

 What Is the Goji Berry?